Beginner

 Does the shop accept crypto?

-Is it just a normal crypto card with Solana branding?
+Is it just a normal with Solana branding?

 Those questions make total sense.
 This guide clears it up by explaining what a Solana card actually is, the types of Solana cards KAST offers, and how they differ from each other.